 ICANN org, with consultation of the community, could provide more outreach about the Bulk WHOIS Inaccuracy Reporting tool.
 Outreach and education to those that use the inaccuracy single reporting tool would increase the use of the Bulk WHOIS Inaccuracy Reporting tool.
 Education and outreach to start Immediately upon approval by Board. <NEED TO ADD IMPACT OF SUCCESSFUL IMPLEMENTATION, IMPACT IF NOT IMPLEMENTED, AND IMPACTED FUNCTIONAL AREAS (e.g., Compliance?), ANY WORK UNDERWAY?, TIMELINE>

-Level of Consensus: [Document level of RT consensus]
+Level of Consensus: No F2F3 objections

 Recommendation R4.6:

-Review the WHOIS ARS domain names sampled for region to determine whether or not low submission rates to the WHOIS inaccuracy reporting tool are due to the lack of knowledge of the tool or other critical factors.
+The ICANN Board should direct ICANN Organization to review the WHOIS records of gTLD domain names sampled by ARS for each region to determine whether lack of knowledge of WHOIS inaccuracy reporting tools or other critical factors are responsible for low WHOIS inaccuracy report submission rates in some regions.Findings:

-Findings:

 As detailed in Section 3.5.3.2.1.1 (g), In the WHOIS ARS report the number of reports of inaccurate data from users in South America and Africa where significantly lower than the other continents.
 This could be due to lack of knowledge of the ability to report these or other cultural influences.